mattfrear/Swashbuckle.AspNetCore.Filters/README.md

 ### How to use - Security requirements filter

 First you need to already have OAuth2 configured correctly, and some of your controllers and actions locked down with the `[Authorize]` attribute.
+N.B. globally registered Authorization filters are not detected.

 Then you need to tell Swagger that you're using OAuth2, as shown in the Installation section above:
 ```csharp